fallen-icarus/cardano-secondary-market/README.md

 # Cardano-Secondary-Market
-A p2p aftermarket protocol for trading NFTs on the Cardano Settlement Layer.
-Part of the [p2p-DeFi protocol family.]
+A [p2p-DeFi](https://github.com/zhekson1/CSL-DeFi-Protocols) aftermarket protocol for buying/selling NFTs on the Cardano Settlement Layer.

 ## Table of Contents
 - [Abstract](#abstract)